Calisthenics Equipment

 1/2″ Exercise Mat

 Because of that, whenever I want to do dips I’m forced to go to a park nearby that has dip bars.
-This makes it inconvenient when the weather is not nice.
+So, no dips for me when it rains.

 Sportsroyals Dip Bars